-Today in AP Human Geography, my friends and I presented our end-of-the-year project, which our teacher calls Extreme Makeover: LDC (Least Developed Country) Edition.
-We chose the African country of Kenya because my good friend Taylor visited Kenya last summer with her church, so she knew about the culture already.
+Today in AP Human Geography, my friends and I presented our end-of-the-year project.
+We chose the African country of Kenya because my good friend Taylor visited Kenya last summer with her church, so she knew a bit about the culture already.
 As it turns out, I too know a bit about the culture, having read about the nomadic pastoral lifestyle practiced by many Kenyan people in Man on Earth by John Reader.
 I also met a Maasai warrior named Sabore and a teacher named Hellen from Kenya at a presentation by Asante Africa at my school two years ago.
 At the presentation, I purchased a hand-made bracelet and a piece of cloth which is typically worn as clothing.
 I use it as a table cloth in my room (see it in pictures on this blog post).

 Here is the video of Hellen Nkuraiya (see it on the Asante Africa website here):

 To prepare for our presentation, yesterday Taylor and I made Kenyan chapati, a type of fried flat bread made of white and wheat flour.
 We stopped by Safeway after school (finals week means school gets out at 11:40 am), and went to my house to make some delicious food.
 Taylor later told me that she expected us to fail and that she thought our bread would taste gross.
 I was a little concerned about how difficult it would be to make it.
 Here's the recipe Taylor found online here: